PostgREST/postgrest/docs/api.rst

       ]
     EOF

-By default, UPSERT operates based on the primary key columns, you must specify all of them.
+By default, upsert operates based on the primary key columns, you must specify all of them.
 You can also choose to ignore the duplicates with :code:`Prefer: resolution=ignore-duplicates`.
 This works best when the primary key is natural, but it's also possible to use it if the primary key is surrogate (example: "id serial primary key").
 For more details read `this issue <https://github.com/PostgREST/postgrest/issues/1118>`_.

 .. important::
-  After creating a table or changing its primary key, you must refresh PostgREST schema cache for UPSERT to work properly.
+  After creating a table or changing its primary key, you must refresh PostgREST schema cache for upsert to work properly.
 To learn how to refresh the cache see :ref:`schema_reloading`.

 .. _on_conflict:

 On Conflict
 -----------

-By specifying the ``on_conflict`` query parameter, you can make UPSERT work on a column(s) that has a UNIQUE constraint.
+By specifying the ``on_conflict`` query parameter, you can make upsert work on a column(s) that has a UNIQUE constraint.

 .. tabs::